Modern life is a challenge. Meditation will help.

 Even in political endeavours or your economic endeavours, in any endeavour, what happens is that your attention is outside.
 So you go into competition, you go into this thing.
 You go on becoming very competent and then suddenly find another problem coming up.
 There are so many struggles when your attention is outside because in attention outside there is no purity."

-[ From a speech by our teacher, Shri Mataji Nirmala Devi, 20th March 1998.
+[ From our teacher, Shri Mataji Nirmala Devi, 20th March 1998.
 Image of Shri Mataji. ]